 Step 4: Comparison shop

 Go online to find the same or similar model for a lot less.
-I’ve found that three websites, Overstock.com and US Mattress usually have the lowest prices on a big selection of mattresses.
+US Mattress usually has the lowest prices on a big selection of mattresses.
 I have a guide to comparing mattresses to help you out with this as well.

 If you’re having trouble finding a comparable model, check out my free Mattress Comparison Shopping Service and I will find the comparable models for you.